Nathaniyell/express-practice/readme.md

 2. process.env.NODE_ENV
 ```

-- To set the environment variable, use `set NODE_ENV=production` or development as the case may be.
+> To set the environment variable, on your terminal, type `set NODE_ENV=production` or development as the case may be.
 On mac, use `export NODE_ENV=development/production`

+### Configurations

+> To store or manage configurations based on the environments or other secrets of your app, you can use an npm package called `rc` or `config`.
+Create a config folder afterwards and store the configs in json files `example-config.json`